-The Middle School (Year 7 and Year 8) provides a vigorous and engaging academic and co-curricular program which interests, challenges and extends boys who are ready to look beyond the secure and familiar boundaries of their primary school.
-It is specifically designed for boys who are growing quickly, boys who need lots of hands-on physical activity, boys who can use more freedom and boys who respond warmly to understandable rules.
+The Middle School (Years 6-8) provides a vigorous and engaging academic and co-curricular program which interests, challenges and extends boys who are ready to look beyond the secure and familiar boundaries of the Junior School.
+It is specifically designed for boys who are growing quickly, who need lots of hands-on physical activity, who can use more freedom and who respond warmly to understandable rules.

-Named for an earlier Headmaster, the Stephens Library in the Junior School and Middle School caters for boys in Years 7 and 8.
+Named for an earlier Headmaster, the Stephens Library in the Junior School and Middle School caters for students in Years 6-8.
 All students have at least one lesson each week in the library.
 There is an extensive range of fiction and non-fiction available and computers for internet and personal computer account access.

 The Chapel of St Thomas, dedicated and opened in 1971 by Bishop Robert Davies, has a prominent position on the campus and in the life of The Hutchins School.
 The chapel is open for private prayer and quiet reflection each day during school time.
 Each year the Chaplain offers preparation courses to help students decide whether or not they wish to be Baptised and/or Confirmed.
 All students and families are welcome to attend any service advertised in the School Calendar.
-All boys from Pre-Kindergarten to Year 12 attend regular services in the chapel as part of their school life and an emphasis is placed on students playing a significant part in these services.
+All students from Pre-Kindergarten to Year 12 attend regular services in the chapel as part of their school life and an emphasis is placed on students playing a significant part in these services.

 The Middle School is open from 8.15am.
-Parents are asked to only use the methods outlined in the Communique newsletter to submit absentee information.
+Parents/carers are asked to only use the methods outlined in the Communique newsletter to submit absentee information.
 The daily program of the Middle School is: